-The Program is also charged with the review of land development proposals regarding the potential impact on community water supply resources.
+The Program is also charged with the review of land development proposals with regard to the potential impact on community water supply resources.
 In that context, numerous databases of potential sources of water resource contamination are used in the review and source development process.